The best way to create happy triggers is to start by understanding what a happy trigger is.

-Triggers can bring about a different response in different people depending on their habitual response to a given trigger.
+Triggers can bring about a different responses in different people depending on their habitual response to a given trigger.

-In this article, you’ll learn some very simple ways to feel better, feel more motivated, and feel happier using the power of setting triggers and a better understanding of the habit loop.
+In this article, you’ll learn some simple ways to feel better, more motivated, and happier using the power of setting triggers and a better understanding of the habit loop.

 You’ll quickly realize joy and happiness isn’t far away and isn’t as hard to find as you may think.